nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

    If you're upgrading from 6.2 or earlier, update your file store configuration.
 See the `Updating the File Store <../configuration-and-infrastructure/updating-the-file-store.md>`_ for more information.
 ```

-Modifying a database while it's detached from DXP allows you to [tune the database for upgrade operations](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [prune unnecessary data](../upgrade-stability-and-performance/database-tuning-for-upgrades.md) (e.g., unneeded versions of Web Content, Documents, and more) to improve upgrade performance, and resolve upgrade issues.
-These activities are especially important for upgrading large, enterprise-level DXP environments safely and as quickly as possible.
+Modifying a database while it's detached from your Liferay instance allows you to [tune the database for upgrade operations](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [prune unnecessary data](../upgrade-stability-and-performance/database-tuning-for-upgrades.md) (e.g., unneeded versions of Web Content, Documents, and more) to improve upgrade performance, and resolve upgrade issues.
+These activities are especially important for upgrading DXP and any large, critical Portal CE environments safely and as quickly as possible.
 After you've accounted for tuning and pruning the database and completing relevant tasks described in the [Upgrade Overview](./upgrade-overview.md), you're ready to upgrade the database using the upgrade tool.

-After setting up your new DXP installation, you can upgrade your database using the database upgrade tool.
+After setting up your new Liferay installation, you can upgrade your database using the database upgrade tool.

-## Setting Up a New DXP Installation
+## Setting Up a New  Installation

-1. Install the new DXP release.
+1. Install the new Liferay release.

 1. Replace the new installation's `[Liferay Home]/data` folder with the `[Liferay Home]/data` folder from your backup.